hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_M2.md

 ## Parting / Random Thoughts

+If you don't care about my subjective evaluation because it is sighted, you might be interested in this thread over on AVSforum where John Schuermann (owner of [The Screening Room A/V](https://www.thescreeningroomav.com/) in Colorado Springs, CO) hosted a double-blind comparison listening test between the JBL M2 and the Revel Salon2 speakers.
+It's a lengthy thread but there are some real gems in there with discussion from the panelists as well as from Dr. Floyd Toole.
+The results discussion starts [here](https://www.avsforum.com/threads/speaker-shootout-two-of-the-most-accurate-and-well-reviewed-speakers-ever-made.2907816/page-18#post-54628832).

 If you want to see the music I use for evaluating speakers subjectively, see [my Spotify playlist](https://open.spotify.com/playlist/0gBVe7rwdZojX41LakrUUy?si=c3ae973409fa4e66&nd=1).